 Our physiotherapists have a broad range of experience and expertise in the treatment and management of a comprehensive range of injuries and conditions.
 Our practice is based on personalised care and treatment.
-Whether you have a complex long term condition or an acute injury our physiotherapists will be able to customise your treatment and rehabilitation.
+Whether you have a complex long term condition or an acute injury our physiotherapists will be able to work with you to customise your treatment and rehabilitation.
 Please have a read below and find out about the special interests of each of our physiotherapists.
 If you have any queries about who would be appropriate to treat your injury or condition please give our reception a call on 8271 8622.

 Andrew Clarkson is an experienced and highly qualified physiotherapist.
 He has a Masters Degree in Orthopaedic Physiotherapy and is a Titled APA Sports, Exercise and Musculoskeletal Physiotherapist along with being a member of the Australian College of Physiotherapists.

 Andrew believes strongly in educating people as to the causes leading to their problems and the ways in which people can assist in helping themselves.